xim85/lab-dw-data-structuring-and-combining/README.md

 ## Important Notes

 This lab is built on top of the `data cleaning and formatting` lab.
-If you couldn't complete the `data cleaning and formatting` lab, ask your TA for the `data cleaning and formatting` lab solution so you can do this lab on top of it.
+If you couldn't complete the `data cleaning and formatting` lab, ask your LT for the `data cleaning and formatting` lab solution so you can do this lab on top of it.

 ## About the dataset